SHIP & PORT INTELLIGENCE

 What maritime data does the API cover?

-VesselAPI provides 9 categories of maritime data: real-time vessel tracking (AIS positions), port events, vessel emissions (EU MRV), vessel enrichment (classification, ownership), safety and compliance (inspections, casualties), ports database, NAVTEX messages, and navigation infrastructure.
+VesselAPI provides 5 categories of maritime data: vessel tracking (AIS positions), port events, regulatory records (EU MRV emissions & marine casualties), ports & navigation, and developer tools.

 How many vessels and ports are covered?